Why Join and Support Civil Air Patrol

 HOW TO JOIN

-Contact the squadron and arrange to visit a meeting with your parents.
+Contact the squadron and arrange to visit a meeting.
+Cadets will need a parent to accompany them prior to joining.

 Attend at least three weekly meetings.